alexedev/admin-meteor/README.md

 * Fontawesome - e.g. `meteor add fortawesome:fontawesome`

 #### 1. Install ####
-Download to your packages directory and run `meteor add yogiben:admin` then go to `/admin` for the setup wizzard.
+CD to your app directory and run `meteor add yogiben:admin` then go to `/admin` for the setup wizzard.

 #### 2. Config ####
 The simplest possible config with one, 'Posts', collection.
 #####Both#####
 ```
-@AdminConfig = {
+AdminConfig = {
   collections: {
     Posts: {}
   }